 IPM System Components

-IPM systems rely on accurate determination of optimum control timing and selection of appropriate method(s).
+IPM systems rely on accurate determination of optimum control timing and selection of the appropriate method(s).
 Implementation requires current comprehensive information on pests and control options.
 As a system, IPM programs include a series of three steps:

-1. Monitor the site for presence of pest.
+1. Monitor the site for the presence of the pest.
 Critical components of monitoring include accurately identifying the pest, the presence of the pest, level of infestation and acquiring knowledge of requirements and life cycles of the pest.

 3. Initiate preventive or curative action to avoid surpassing the established threshold by selecting the appropriate control method(s): biological, chemical, cultural, manual, mechanical.
 The selected method(s) of protection must balance considerations of economics, efficacy, worker/public health and safety, and potential hazards to property and the environment.
 Following applications, the continuous IPM process begins again.

 Pests pose serious risks to children’s health in schools.
 At the same time, the use of pesticides in schools can be challenging because of heightened concerns and misinformation.
 It is important to remember pesticides can be used safely and responsibly to control pests such as insects, rodents, and weeds as part of a balanced integrated pest management program.

 Cockroaches, ants, wasps, head lice and rats are the pests most commonly found in schools, and they do more than disrupt the learning environment.
 These pests pose increasing health and safety risks to children.
 Children, just by nature of their size, are more vulnerable to vector-borne diseases (carried by insects) because their immune systems are still developing.
 Consider some of the problems with pests in the school environment: